alphagov/support/README.md

 Even though it is not public facing, the `support` app does receive data from the [feedback app](https://github.com/alphagov/feedback), which collects data via contact forms rendered on GOV.UK.

-#### Types of requests from the Support app forms

-The support app lets people who use the GOV.UK publishing tools ask for specific help from the GOV.UK team.

-The types of forms and their purpose are listed below:
-- "Content advice and help": Asking for help or advice on any content problems.
-Request short URLs, topical event pages, groups or manuals
-- "Content changes and new content requests": Request changes to GOV.UK content managed by GDS content designers
-- "Unpublish content": Request to unpublish content
-- "Changes to publishing applications or technical advice": Request for changes or new features for any publishing applications or ask for technical advice.
-Also used for transitioning new sites to GOV.UK.
-- "Report a technical fault to GDS": report something that is not working with any publishing application, eg Whitehall, finders or specialist publisher.
-Also used for urgent technical changes.
-- "Accounts, permissions and training": Request a new account, change an account or unlock an account
-- "Remove user": Request to remove user access
-- "Request a new campaign": Request GDS supoort for a new campaign
-- "Support for live campaign": Request GDS support for a live campaign
-- "Suggest a new topic": Suggest a new topic for the GOV.UK taxonomy
-- "Suggest a change to a topic": Suggest a change to a topic or the removal of a topic in the GOV.UK taxonomy
-- "Analytics access, reports and help": Request access to Google Analytics or help with analytics and reports
-- "General": Report a problem, request GDS support, or make a suggestion
-- "Feedback explorer": GOV.UK Anonymous Feedback
-- "Emergency contact details": Contact GOV.UK in an emergency

 #### Feedback explorer

 At the bottom of every page on GOV.UK we ask: “Is there anything wrong with this page?”.